Table of Contents Show

 Within Lost Dutchman State Park lies Siphon Draw.
 As you ascend, the Flatiron Cliff, your target, will become visible in the distance.
 Don’t be deceived by the wide, well-maintained trail at the beginning of the walk; once you get to the basin, things quickly become less cozy.

 You probably didn’t anticipate discovering a waterfall trail in the middle of the desert.
 Well, reconsider!
 An easy climb through the Superstition Mountains leads to a waterfall at the edge of a cliff on the Massacre Falls Trail.

-Despite its terrible reputation, the region is really full of interesting legends; this specific road is thought to have been the scene of a murder of gold miners by native people in the mid-1800s.
+Despite its terrible reputation, the region is full of interesting legends; this specific road is thought to have been the scene of the murder of gold miners by native people in the mid-1800s.

 You will be able to enjoy beautiful views of the rock formations in the Superstition Mountains in addition to experiencing the mystery and grandeur of this state park.
 Try to take this trek in the spring or after a rainy day to increase your chances of witnessing a greater waterfall.

 The Holbert Trail is ideal if you want to take on a fun challenge rewarded with breathtaking scenery.

 This trail near Phoenix lies in the South Mountain Preserve and is a short distance from the city center, making it a well-liked local trail.
 You can have the trails to yourself if you start the hike early.
 You’ll pass by historical ruins, incredible rock formations, and breathtaking sunrise and sunset vistas.

 If you want an excursion in Phoenix that has it all, the Granite Mountain Loop in the McDowell Sonoran Preserve is the right approach.